adl-lang/adl/doc/backend-haskell.md

 suffix: eg when loading `demo/model.adl` it will automatically merge `demo/model.adl-hs` if found.

+In order to avoid naming conflicts, the adl compiler generates haskell data definitions with a prefix for each field and constructor.
+As shown in the example above the default prefix is the name of the type with an underscore suffix (see the `Picture` and `Rectangle` examples above.
+The [HaskellFieldPrefix][] can be applied to declarations or individual fields to customize this prefix.

+[HaskellFieldPrefix][../haskell/compiler/lib/adl/adlc/config/haskell.adl]

 # Custom types

 When a type is defined in ADL, a (language independent) serialisation